mongodb/mongo-scala-driver/docs/reference/content/reference/crud/index.md

 ### CodecRegistry

 An overload of the `getCollection` method allows clients to specify a different class for representing BSON documents.
-For example, users my wish their own class with the CRUD API directly.
+For example, users may wish their own class with the CRUD API directly.
 Below we use the `BsonDocument` class from the Scala driver directly:

 ```scala
 // Pass BsonDocument class as the second argument